Testimonials are the most powerful marketing and sales tool.

 Did you notice that green “Videos” CTA there?
 If you have video testimonials, highlight them because they’re easily your best testimonials in terms of conversions.
 According to Forbes, videos were already in 2010 becoming the critical information source for senior executives.

-In 2022, the importance of testimonials is even more highlighted, as we can’t meet people face-to-face like we used to.
+In 2024, the importance of testimonials is even more highlighted, as we don’t meet people face-to-face as much as we used to.
 Give your potential customers the information they crave for: Show them you can be trusted.

-Place your best testimonials everywhere: on front pages, landing pages, on dedicated testimonial pages, exit popups, blog posts, outreach emails, social media channels, as a blog post, as a QR code on a lamppost on a street or even on your physical sales presentation booklet.
+Place your best testimonials everywhere: on front pages, landing pages, dedicated testimonial pages, exit popups, blog posts, outreach emails, social media channels, as a blog post, as a QR code on a lamppost on a street, or even on your physical sales presentation booklet.

 You can even create a dedicated testimonial page just to show them off.
 Or add them as widgets to boost conversions.